microsoft/CCF/sphinx/source/users/deploy_app.rst

 The script creates a new test CCF network composed of 3 nodes running locally.
 All the governance requests required to open the network to users are automatically issued.

-For example, deploying the ``libloggingenc`` example application:
+For example, deploying the ``liblogging`` example application:

 .. code-block:: bash

     $ cd CCF/build
-    $ ../start_test_network.sh ./libloggingenc.so.signed
+    $ ../start_test_network.sh ./liblogging.enclave.so.signed
     Setting up Python environment...
     Python environment successfully setup
     [2019-10-29 14:47:41.562] Starting 3 CCF nodes...